charlesreid1/asmodeus/README.md

 * `DATES.txt` - output file from CreateDatesList, list of dates required to draw your space invader or whatever.

-* `GithubCheckinScript.py` - given a list of dates as input, make a .sh file as output that will, in one go, back-commit everything that is needed, possibly just using sample file names but that will eventually be hooked up with the fire hose that is automatically-generated blog content.

 <hr />